 If you’ve had an allergic reaction to vaccines

 If you’ve had a severe allergic reaction to a vaccine, medicine or food before, it’s safe to have any of the coronavirus vaccines unless you’re allergic to the specific vaccine ingredients.

 Your GP will talk this through with you if you have a history of allergic reactions and monitor you for about 15 minutes after the jab.
 Speak to your healthcare team if you’re worried about this or have more questions about your previous reactions.

-The encouraging news about vaccines is thanks to the many volunteers who have taken part in the clinical trials.
+The coronavirus vaccines we have are thanks to the many volunteers who have taken part in the clinical trials.
 But volunteers are still needed for more trials.
-This research will help to increase vaccine options for coronavirus.

 If you’re interested in taking part, you can sign up to the NHS’s coronavirus vaccine registry to be contacted about taking part in approved vaccine studies in the UK.